qarmin/czkawka/README.md

   or excluded items with the `*` wildcard
 - No spying - Czkawka does not have access to the Internet, nor does it collect any user information or statistics
 - Multiple tools to use:
-  - Duplicates - Finds duplicates based on file name, size, hash, hash of just first 1 MB of a file
+  - Duplicates - Finds duplicates based on file name, size or hash
   - Empty Folders - Finds empty folders with the help of an advanced algorithm
   - Big Files - Finds the provided number of the biggest files in given location
   - Empty Files - Looks for empty files across the drive